Michelle-Mann/shelfaware/README.md

 - I set up a Next.js project with Material UI components
 - I implemented a Firebase backend for data storage
-- I created af orm to add, delete and update pantry items
+- I created a form to add, delete and update pantry items
 - I added a search or filter functionality to easily find items (I have several due to my split pantry set-up)
 - I created a presentable frontend design to display all pantry items
 - I deployed to Vercel and used CI/CD